jdepumpo/portfolio-website/src/_pages/index.md

   - top_nav
 ---

-#### Hi, I am Joe.
-Welcome to my corner of the internet.
-I am passionate about building thoughtfully designed applications with code that is maintainable and easy to understand.
+#### Hi, I am Joseph!
+I specialize in CRM (primarily HubSpot) development and systems integration, but also have full-stack experience building applications with Ruby on Rails.